MahmoudmHamza/Python-Computer-Vision-Projects/Computer Vision ToolBox/README.md

 # Computer Vision Toolbox

+> **NOTE**

+This project was part of a classwork during the whole course so Ii'm totally aware that it's neither written in a clean way nor following Python best practices.

 ## Overview

-this report includes the summary of image processing filters implemented using python 3.6 such as
+This toolbox includes image processing filters implemented using python 3.6.
-- Spatial domain filtering
-- Frequency domain filtering
-- Hough Transform

 The tool box's UI (User Interface) was implemented using PyQt5 library.